 Once you request access, the current person who has the listing verified has seven days to respond to your request by either accepting or denying you access.

-(You can check the status of the request by signing into your Google My Business dashboard or clicking on the link in the ownership email you received from Google.)
+(You can check the status of the request by signing into your Google Business Profile dashboard or clicking on the link in the ownership email you received from Google.)